rafaelma/pgbackman/docs/manual.rst

    and set the privileges of this file with ``chmod 400 ~/.pgpass``.

-   An even better solution will be to use ``cert`` autentication for the pgbackman database user, so we do not need to save passwords.
+   An even better solution will be to use ``cert`` autentication for the pgbackman database user, so we do not need to save passwords values.

 #.
 Update and reload the ``pg_hba.conf`` file in the postgreSQL server
-   running the pgbackman database, with a line that gives access to the pgbackman database from the new backup server.
+   running the ``pgbackman`` database, with a line that gives access to the pgbackman database from the new backup server.
 We recommend to use a SSL connection to encrypt all the traffic between the database server and the backup server, e.g.::